Wiesbaden: Rheingau Musik Festival

 From the beginning in 1988 the Rheingau Musik Festival has staged summer concerts in the Marktkirche and in the concert hall of the Kurhaus now named Friedrich-von-Thiersch-Saal.

 Sport

-Since 2007 Wiesbaden has been home to SV Wehen Wiesbaden, an association football team that formerly played in nearby Taunusstein.
-The club was promoted to the 2.
-Bundesliga in 2019, but relegated back to the 3.
-Liga in 2020.
+Since 2007, Wiesbaden has been home to SV Wehen Wiesbaden, an association football team that plays in the 3.
+Liga.
+They play their home games at the Brita-Arena.

 Twin towns – sister cities

 Town twinning between Wiesbaden and other cities began with Klagenfurt in 1930, one of the first town-twinnings in Germany.
 Wiesbaden is twinned with: